silverstripe-archive/silverstripe-cmsworkflow/README.md

 Based on your permission levels, authors in the CMS will see different actions on a page, and a new "Workflow" tab listing open requests.

+## Popup alerts

+You can allow Administrator users to Publish without giving a comment. by placing the following in your mysite/_config.php file:
+This will disable the popup for this situation.

+	LeftAndMainCMSWorkflow::set_prompt_admin_for_comments(false);

 ## Email alerts